Impact of Divorce on Your Timeshare

 If you and your soon-to-be-ex-spouse cannot reach agreement on an equitable division for the use and management of the timeshare, it may make more sense to simply sell the timeshare and divide the value between the divorcing spouses.

-Speak to an Experienced Houston Divorce Attorney
+Speak to an Experienced Houston Divorce Lawyer

 As you can see, the division of assets and liabilities can be complicated.
 That is why it makes sense to speak to an experienced lawyer with Lindamood & Robinson, P.C. in Houston.
 The goal of our law firm is to help our clients obtain resolutions in divorce and custody disputes that ultimately provide them and their families with financial stability and security while minimizing stress and anxiety.
 To learn more, contact our office by phone or e-mail.